Kailash Mansarovar Tour Cost from Nepal 2026: Complete Guide

 The Kailash Kora involves camping at Dirapuk and Zuthul Puk.
 Your tour operator provides tents and basic camping equipment, but you need your own warm clothing and personal gear.
 Key items:

 • Down jacket: essential for nights at 4,800 metres.
-We provide these free of charge if you do not have your own.
-You can also buy one cheaply in Kathmandu for 30 to 80 USD
+Buy one in Kathmandu for 30 to 80 USD or bring your own

 • Good trekking boots: your most important investment.
 Break them in well before the trip